So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 INFPs get excited with new ideas because they envision how success would look and feel.
 They dreamt of becoming a multi-millionaire.
 They reckon on fame and popularity.
 In the midst of their fantasies, INFPs just feel overpowering success despite having no plan, yet.

 However, many INFPs surrender to boredom when their first few steps haven’t made any results.
-Since there’s no instant gratification, INFPs immediately resigns from an idea and procrastinate on their dreams.
+Since there’s no instant gratification, INFPs immediately resign from an idea and procrastinate on their dreams.

 4. They got a lot of free time